BadmWe/dspyt-webpage/dspyt/posts/faq.md

 14. Cross-posting is only permissible if you set the canonical URL on those platforms to direct to the DSPYT-CodeVerse post
 15. Thoroughly review and edit your article, then review it once more for good measure

+## Submission Process: Overview

+1. Fork repository to your personal GitHub account
+2. Implement modifications to your fork / copy of the dspyt-web repository
+3. Propose a pull request from your version to the main branch of dspyt-web repository
+4. Await feedback and authorization.
+Dspyt team will provide valuable feedback as soon as possible.

 ## Create Markdown

 You can create markdown on dspyt at `/markdown` route.